CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 ## Dublin Core

-Dublin Core elements are added to Item pages driven by the "dc-map" column of config-metadata.csv.
+Dublin Core elements are added to Item pages driven by the "dc_map" column of config-metadata.csv.

 Choose mapping options directly from: